dhellmann/pymotw-3/source/json/index.rst

 =====================

 The JSON format expects the keys to a dictionary to be strings.
-Trying to encode a dictionary with non-string types as keys produces an exception.
-(The exception type depends on whether the pure-Python version of the module is loaded, or if the C speed-ups are available, but it will be either :class:`TypeError` or :class:`ValueError`.)
-One way to work around that limitation is to tell the encoder to skip over non-string keys using the *skipkeys* argument:
+Trying to encode a dictionary with non-string types as keys produces a :class:`TypeError`.
+One way to work around that limitation is to tell the encoder to skip over non-string keys using the *skipkeys*
+argument:

 .. literalinclude:: json_skipkeys.py
     :caption: